Richkwokkk/No-Code-Solution-for-InfluxDB/docs/github.md

 [Back to Top](#top)

-### <span style="color:cyan">D. You had updated in local, and need to push to GitHub:
+### <span style="color:cyan">D. You had updated something in local, and need to push to GitHub:
 Step-by-step:
 1. In VScode, open the terminal
-2. Check the status the branch for example: in 'develop' branch
+2. Check the status the branch for example: in 'develop' branch <span style='color:red'>but please do not develop in 'develop' branch!
    ```bash
    git checkout develop
    git status